n1ru4l/envelop/packages/plugins/generic-auth/README.md

       type: GraphQLInt,
       resolve: () => 1,
       extensions: {
+        directives: {
           skipAuth: true
         }
       }
     }
+  }
 })
 ```

-> If you want to use a different directive for authentication, you can use the
+> If you want to use a different directive for authentication, you can use the `authDirectiveName`
-> `directiveOrExtensionFieldName` configuration to customize it.
+> configuration to customize it.

 #### Option #2 - `resolve-only`